xinyangl5722/sep10-freedom-project/blog/entry04.md

 ##### 2/12/2024

 ## Findind a Tool
 Lately, I have been finding tools for my freedom project to build a website in.
-First, I looked at [tailwind](https://tailwindcss.com/docs/installation/play-cdn) and tinkered with it.
+First, I looked at [Tailwind](https://tailwindcss.com/docs/installation/play-cdn) and tinkered with it.
 I followed the CDN.
 In the head, I typed up this code.
 ```
 <script src="https://cdn.tailwindcss.com"></script>
 ```
-Once I typed up that code in the head, I started to copy and paste another code and typed up the CSS.
+Once I typed up that code in the `head`, I started to copy and paste another code and typed up the CSS.
 ```
   <style type="text/tailwindcss">
     @layer utilities {